panteliymas/dirochka/README.md

 server-start.bat - star a server on localhost:8081

-If you want to test some ejs or just temporary save some data, please be sure to do it in temp.ejs
+If you want to test some ejs or just temporary save some data, please feel free to do it in temp.ejs